rancher/rancher-docs/versioned_docs/version-2.12/reference-guides/rancher-security/rancher-security.md

 `
 ## SELinux RPM

-[Security-Enhanced Linux (SELinux)](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) is a security enhancement to Linux.
-After being historically used by government agencies, SELinux is now industry standard and is enabled by default on CentOS 7 and 8.

-We provide two RPMs (Red Hat packages) that enable Rancher products to function properly on SELinux-enforcing hosts: `rancher-selinux` and `rke2-selinux`.
+We provide three RPMs (Red Hat packages) that enable Rancher products to function properly on SELinux-enforcing hosts: `rancher-selinux`, `rke2-selinux` and `k3s-selinux`.
 For details, see [this page](selinux-rpm/selinux-rpm.md).

 ## Rancher Hardening Guide